The Halifax Academy

 The Halifax Academy (formerly Halifax High) is a mixed all-through school located in Halifax, West Yorkshire, England.
-The school is predominantly made up of children from a South Asian background.

 History

 The school's name derives from the original The Halifax High School, a school in a town centre Victorian building off Huddersfield Road.
 The school was relocated to The former Wellesley Barracks in 2005.
 The Duke of Wellington's regiment regimental depot was based at the barracks until 1958.

 Halifax High was formed in 1992 following the amalgamation of the Clare Hall and Haugh Shaw Schools.
 By 2003 the school was the tenth most improved in England according to government performance tables, and in 2007 was judged as 'outstanding' by Ofsted.
 It received a visit from Queen Elizabeth II in May 2004.

 The school was converted to academy status on 1 November 2013 and was renamed The Halifax Academy.
 It has a secondary school for pupils aged 11 to 16 and a primary school phase, which opened in September 2014, making the academy an all-through school for pupils aged 4 to 16.

 The June 2023 Ofsted (Office for Standards in Education) inspection rated the school as Grade 2 (Good) for overall effectiveness.
 It judged that the school had improved in mathematics and English.
 Pupil behaviour was considered 'Outstanding' due to the effectiveness of the school's house system.

 The current Headteacher of the school is Matt Perry.
 The former Executive Headteacher of The Halifax Academy, Matt Kay, is now the CEO of the Impact Education Trust, which the school is a part of.